-The completed area was surveyed with opposing flight line side-lap of $\geq 50\%$ ( $\geq 100\%$ overlap) to reduce laser shadowing and increase surface laser painting.
+The completed areas were surveyed with opposing flight line side-lap of \geq 50% (\geq 100% overlap) to reduce laser shadowing and increase surface laser painting.
 The system allows up to four range measurements per pulse, and all discernable laser returns were processed for the output dataset.

 To solve for laser point position, it is vital to have an accurate description of aircraft position and attitude.
 Aircraft position is described as x, y and z and measured twice per second (2 Hz) by an onboard differential GPS unit.
 Aircraft attitude is measured 200 times per second (200 Hz) as pitch, roll and yaw (heading) from an onboard inertial measurement unit (IMU).

-Figure 2.1 below illustrates the location, swath width and overlap of the planned flight lines for the DOGAMI study areas.
+Figure 2.1 below illustrates the location, swath width and overlap of the planned flight lines for the DOGAMI/ODF study areas.

-&lt;sup>1 Nadir refers to the perpendicular vector to the ground directly below the aircraft.
+1 Nadir refers to the perpendicular vector to the ground directly below the aircraft.
 Nadir is commonly used to measure the angle from the vector and is referred to a "degrees from nadir".

 Figure 2.1.
-Planned flight lines for the DOGAMI AOIs illustrated over oblique 3-D GoogleEarth images, showing flightline locations, swath width, and overlap between flight lines.
+Planned flight lines for the DOGAMI AOIs illustrated over a GoogleEarth image, showing flightline locations, swath width, and overlap between flight lines.